renatabiniek/winter-wedding/README.md

 ### Issues and Bugs

+* This project is my first attempt at using Python, so I ran into multiple general issues with indentation, correct order of calling appropriate functions and if/else statement logic.
+I've managed to resolve them refering to course materials and researching online.

+* Issue with length of regex line:

+Used this advice from [Stackoverflow](https://stackoverflow.com/questions/8006551/how-to-split-long-regular-expression-rules-to-multiple-lines-in-python/8006576#8006576) to split the long expression

+* Request to input dietary requirements (get_diet()) was running even if the guest responded that they're not attending the event.
+This was due to the conditional statement in my main() function, where all other functions would run if the user was validated as new.
+I changed the logic and now when the RSVP is N, there are no further request for input.

+* Known issue: There are multiple yellow warning messages in the terminal problems tab that relate to the image art used.
+Correcting them would distort the image so I left them as they are.

 ### Credits

 * Love Sandwiches walk-through project by Code Institue has been used regulary as a reference when building this tool.
 Some code has been used and adjusted to fit the needs of this project.

-* image for the welcome message taken from [Ascii Art](https://www.asciiart.eu/holiday-and-events/valentine)
+* Image for the welcome message from [Ascii Art](https://www.asciiart.eu/holiday-and-events/valentine)

-* code to validate syntax of email address using regular expressions from [this article on Stackabuse](https://stackabuse.com/python-validate-email-address-with-regular-expressions-regex/)
+* Code to validate syntax of email address using regular expressions from [this article on Stackabuse](https://stackabuse.com/python-validate-email-address-with-regular-expressions-regex/)

-* advice on how to split long regex from [this post on Stackoverflow](https://stackoverflow.com/questions/8006551/how-to-split-long-regular-expression-rules-to-multiple-lines-in-python/8006576#8006576)
+* Advice on how to split long regex from [this post on Stackoverflow](https://stackoverflow.com/questions/8006551/how-to-split-long-regular-expression-rules-to-multiple-lines-in-python/8006576#8006576)

 ### Acknowledgments